 However, IdenTrust, the certification authority that supplies the root certificates for Let's Encrypt, is in third place.
 This is a good sign.
 Because if the source of the root certificates enjoys high trustworthiness, then the services based on these root certificates also tend to be trustworthy.

-Especially smaller sites with less traffic use Let's Encrypt.
+Especially smaller sites with less traffic use Let's Encrypt

-The biggest disadvantage of Let's Encrypt compared to fee-based certification authorities is still the very limited certificate selection.
+The biggest disadvantage of Let's Encrypt compared to fee-based certification authorities is still the very limited choice of certificates.
 This is because the US certification authority only offers one type of certificate so far: a domain-validated one.
 Extended functions, such as the famous green address line and extended validations - e.g. of a company or an organization - are currently not possible with Let's Encrypt.
 Of course, this does not mean that Let's Encrypt certificates are less secure, just that their range of functions is limited.

 - Let's Encrypt, for example, cannot issue such certificates.
 Whether higher validation levels will ever come is currently still uncertain.

 An implementation of extended functions is currently not in sight.
 This is because the validation of organizations and companies requires man-hours and these in turn cost money.
-A detailed discussion about this can also be found in the Let's Encrypt forum.
+A detailed discussion about this can also be found in the Let's Encrypt Forum.

 - This plot shows the current ranking of the Let's Encrypt Certification Authority compared to other players.
 Noticeable: Both Let's Encrypt and IdenTrust are used more in the low-traffic area.
 Source: https://w3techs.com/technologies/details/sc-letsencrypt/all/all